Private Practice (TV series): Season 3 (2009–2010)

-In the third season, Violet survives the cliffhanger in season two while she gives her baby Lucas to Pete while she recovers from the ordeal.
+In the third season, Violet survives the cliffhanger in Season 2 while she gives her baby Lucas to Pete while she recovers from the ordeal.
 Addison and Sam get even closer but decide not to become a couple because they don't want to hurt Naomi.
 Charlotte and Cooper break up, and Dell loses Heather in an explosion which nearly kills Betsey.
 Addison and Pete become a couple, which causes Addison to get close to Lucas until Violet wants Pete back even going as far as taking Pete to court to get joint custody.
 Sheldon falls for Charlotte after they start to sleep together.
 Sam and Naomi's daughter, Maya, gets pregnant and marries the father of her baby, Dink.
 Derek Shepherd's sister, Dr. Amelia Shepherd, arrives in town.
 In the season finale, Addison and Sam finally get together while Charlotte and Cooper get engaged much to Sheldon's dismay.
 Pete and Violet work over their issues, while Dell and Maya get involved in a car accident and the severity of Dell's condition is overlooked while Maya was being attended to in the operating room.
 Dr. Amelia Shepherd, younger sister of Derek Shepherd (Addison's ex-husband), operated on him but was unable to resuscitate following Dell's heart failure.
 Maya survived her operation to save her spinal cord and prevented paralysis while at the same time she gives birth to a girl, who also survives the ordeal.

 Season 4 (2010–2011)

-In the fourth season Brian Benben and Caterina Scorsone were upgraded to series regulars.
+In the fourth season, Brian Benben and Caterina Scorsone were upgraded to series regulars.
 The season begins with the aftermath of Dell's death, and what happens to his daughter Betsey.
 Violet and Pete get married in the season premiere and begin a new life with their son Lucas.
 Addison and Sam reveal their romance to the staff of Oceanside Wellness, a development that Naomi accepts, upon which she leaves leave town to learn.
 Cooper and Charlotte get engaged.
 Charlotte is raped and badly beaten by one of the patients at her hospital.
 She tells only Addison about this, and swears her to secrecy.
 Later everyone finds out but she initially refuses to identify Lee McHenry as her rapist.
 It is later revealed that Violet was raped when she was in college.
-Charlotte eventually identifies Lee at the urging of because Sheldon.
+Charlotte eventually identifies Lee at the urging of Sheldon.
 She goes to the police, but since she did not come forward immediately, prosecutors decline to charge Lee.
-However, when threatens his girlfriend, she stabs him in self defense, forcing Charlotte to save his life on the operating table.
+However, when he threatens his girlfriend, she stabs him in self defense, forcing Charlotte to save his life on the operating table.
 His girlfriend reports this to the authorities, which results in his arrest.
 In the season finale, it is decided Oceanside Wellness will be closed, and a new practice will be opened.
 Naomi decides it would be best to move to New York to be with Gabriel.